AswaniAloth/ClinicalDataStandardsLab/README.md

-Ensure consistent domain modeling across studies Handle time‑related clinical data in a controlled and reproducible manner Apply validation rules to ensure regulatory readiness

-This chapter acts as the first concrete standardization step after semantic modeling.
+Ensure consistent domain modeling across studies Handle time‑related clinical data in a controlled and reproducible manner Apply validation rules to ensure regulatory readiness This chapter acts as the first concrete standardization step after semantic modeling.

+ SDTM Directory Structure Overview
+The SDTM implementation is organized into four functional areas, each represented by a dedicated subdirectory:

+mapping/
+Contains specifications and documentation defining how biomedical concepts and source data are mapped to SDTM variables and domains.

+domains/
+Contains the SDTM domain datasets and associated definitions, representing the standardized output of the SDTM transformation process.

+timing/
+Houses shared timing logic, derivation rules, and documentation for temporal alignment across domains.

+validation/
+Includes validation outputs, rule checks, issue logs, and resolution documentation supporting regulatory submission.
+This separation of concerns improves traceability, maintainability, and audit readiness.

+Role of SDTM in the Overall Data Flow

+Within the broader clinical data architecture, SDTM represents:

+The first regulatory‑facing standard layer
+The primary input for Define‑XML generation
+The foundation for ADaM dataset creation
+The reference structure for regulatory review and inspection

+By enforcing standardized structure, naming, timing, and validation at this stage, SDTM enables reliable downstream analysis and consistent interpretation of clinical trial results.

 ### **Chapter 6: ARS (Analysis Results Standard)**
 - ARS v1.0 model